TulkasLord/WordscapesBruteForce/README.md

 Using multi-threaded parallel (TPL) techniques with batch processing techniques, lazy loading, I guarantee that you can make thousands of simulated calls.

-## Rights & Permission about this code ...
+## Rights & Permissions about this code ...
 NONE!
 This is free and **AS IS** you are resposible to help yourself and to do what you think is best... just make sure that it's better than the previous version  and share with others.

 ### and ...